-ECONOMIC DEVELOPMENT (CONTINUED)
+5 ECONOMIC DEVELOPMENT

-- The RDC also embarked on a Town Center Planning process following a visioning exercise conducted by Veridus Group.
+- The RDC also embarked on a Town Center Planning process following a visioning exercise conducted by Veridus Group in 2018.
 The RDC hired the planning firm of Context Design, who led the steering committee in formulating a plan to develop Town Center.
-The Town Council approved the Town Center Plan early this year.
-The entire plan can be found here:. - https://www.dropbox.com/s/o6160xd3y231qux/ DRAFT%20Full%20Booklet%20-%20McCordsville%20 Town%20Center%20Plan.pdf?dl=0 - Also, as part of that planning process, a market analysis was conducted to determine what service gaps exist in the area.
+The Town Council approved the Town Center Plan in early 2020.
+The entire plan can be found here. - As part of the planning process, a market analysis was conducted to determine what service gaps exist in the area.
 The market analysis is provided to developers and others interested in commercial or retail development.